How to Apply The Core Resource on Alcohol in Clinical Practice

 How-to content: Core articles that support a workflow for evidence-based alcohol healthcare

-• Do NOT use: The CAGE, which does not detect the full spectrum of unhealthy drinking
+• Do NOT use: The CAGE, which does not identify all patients who could benefit from a brief intervention

 If YES to heavy drinking